Sustainability facts and statistics for business - featured image 6.jpg

 • 55% of people are looking for companies to explain the sustainability credentials of their product compared to alternatives – simply labelling your product ‘sustainable’ is no longer enough.
 (Genomatica)

-• Companies who mislead online (including greenwashing) could face a fine equal to 10% of annual turnover under proposed legislation in the UK.
+• Big companies giving inaccurate or misleading information could face a fine equal to 10% of annual turnover under proposed anti-greenwashing legislation in the UK.
 More laws are likely to follow on questionable environmental claims made online.
 (Business & Human Rights Resource Centre)

 Facts to show why your sustainable mission counts